17 Anime Characters Who Ended Up With The Wrong Person

 Anime fans get super invested in the pairings they like, and sometimes even more so in pairings they do not like.
 For every beloved anime couple, there exist anime characters who ended up with the wrong person.
 Sometimes, a perfect anime finale gets ruined by bad anime couples who never should have gotten together.
 A few of these ill-suited anime pairings appear below, so be prepared for some SPOILERS if you read on.

-The reason Misa Amane and Light Yagami get together stems from Misa's obsessive devotion to the one she believes enacted justice for her murdered parents.
+The reason Misa Amane and Light Yagami get together stems from Misa's obsessive devotion to the one she believes enacted justice for her late parents.
 Still emotionally raw from the trauma of their deaths, Misa is ill-equipped make good decisions about, well, anything.
-Light, meanwhile, feels no interest towards her romantically, but he does like the idea of using her to further his career as a serial killer.
+Light, meanwhile, feels no interest towards her romantically, but he does like the idea of using her to further his career as the "god of the new world."

 Many fans suggest that Light is best suited for L, the detective trying to catch him.
 Intellectual equals with similar priorities and personalities, Light and L complement each other by forcing the other to be their "very best."
 The whole cat-mouse aspect of their relationship sort of ruins that theory, but it could work, especially when you consider how much they clearly value each other.

 Misa, on the other hand, deserves someone capable of actually showing love - and that's Touta Matsuda.
 He's a kind, well-meaning person who treats everyone around him with respect.
 If Misa doesn't want someone quite that wholesome, she could date Kiyomi Takada, Light's other girlfriend.
 Seeing the two of them unite against Light would be a dream come true.

 Kayo Hinazuki Never Gets A Chance To Be With The Right Person In 'ERASED'Photo: A-1 Pictures